otssai/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 User login: users will be able to sign up and sign in to existing accounts.

+Set Home County: users will be able to add and edit their home county.

 Map search: users will be able to search the counties they will be driving through by tying in their current location and their destination.

 Covid-19 statistics: users will be presented with statistics about Covid-19 in each county they will be driving through.

-Save and delete data: users will be able to save and delete their previous searches and the associated statistics.
 ### Technologies
 Java